Arundel

-Children will enjoy the boating lake, ducks, a ‘mini castle’ and ice-creams on this walk.
+Children will enjoy the boating lake, ducks, a tower, a castle, a park and traditional sweet shop on this walk.

 The landscape of Arundel Park